Sam Harris: Political views

-Harris describes himself as a liberal, even though he criticizes some aspects of both right and left.
-He is a registered Democrat and has never voted Republican in presidential elections.
+Harris describes himself as a liberal.
+He is a registered Democrat, and has never voted Republican in presidential elections.
 He supports same-sex marriage and decriminalizing drugs.

 Criticism of the George W. Bush administration

 Harris frequently criticized George W. Bush over his support for intelligent design and his coziness with Christianity.
 In an op-ed for the Los Angeles Times in 2006, Harris said that he supported most of the criticism against the Bush administration's war in Iraq, and all criticism of fiscal policy and the administration's treatment of science.
 Harris also said that liberalism has grown "dangerously out of touch with the realities of our world" regarding threats posed by Islamic fundamentalism.
 Harris criticized the Bush administration for its use of torture at Abu Ghraib and Guantánamo Bay, but also argued that there can be a rational case for torture in rare circumstances.

 Israel

 Harris opposes religious claims to Israel's right to exist as a Jewish state.
-Nonetheless, Harris has said that due to the hostility towards Jews, if there is one religious group which needs protections in the form of a state, it is Jews and the state of Israel.
+Nonetheless, Harris has said that, due to the hostility towards Jews, if there is one religious group that needs protections in the form of a state, it is Jews and the state of Israel.
 Harris has criticized both Israel Defense Forces (IDF) and Hamas for committing war crimes in the Israeli–Palestinian conflict.
 He said in 2014 that he believes Israel genuinely wants peace and that its neighbors are more devoted to the destruction of Israel.
 Harris has also said that Hamas is more guilty than the IDF with regard to war crimes citing Hamas' use of human shields and genocidal rhetoric towards the Jews.
 He names these as reasons that Israel has a right to defend itself against Hamas.

+During the Gaza war that began in October 2023, Harris expressed support for Israel.
+He rejected arguments that Israel provoked Hamas by building Israeli settlements in the West Bank, arguing that all Israelis left Gaza in 2005, leaving it to govern itself.
+He also condemned the October 7 attacks, which led to the war.
+In the essay "5 Myths about Israel and the War in Gaza", published on his blog in January 2024, Harris argued against five claims that he said are often used to criticize Israel and to defend Hamas during the war in Gaza.
+He argued that pacifism cannot work against an enemy as fanatical as Hamas, comparing this to his view that the Allies could not have stopped Nazi Germany through restraint.
+He also looked closely at the idea of "collateral damage", drawing a line between Israeli forces killing civilians by accident during urban warfare and what he described as Hamas deliberately torturing and brutally killing innocent people.